 Difference Between Quality Assurance vs Quality Control

+The following article provides an outline for Quality Assurance vs Quality Control.
 Quality assurance (QA) is a process to avoid mistakes/blunders and defects in a product and prevent obstacles when it is delivered to the customers.
 ISO 9000 defines quality assurance as “part of quality management focused on providing confidence that quality requirements will be fulfilled”.
-The complete Quality Assurance process is called PDCA cycle or Deming cycle.
+The complete Quality Assurance process is called the PDCA cycle or Deming cycle.

-- Do– Developing and testing the process and making necessary modifications in the processes.
+- Do: Developing and testing the process and making necessary modifications in the processes.

-- Act- Executing steps required to improvise upon the process.
+- Act: Executing steps required to improvise upon the process.

 Quality control (QC) is a process by which one reviews the quality of all the factors influencing the manufacturing of a product.
 ISO 9000 defines quality control as “A part of quality management focused on fulfilling quality requirements”.

 - Elements such as controlling, management of the job, processes being well defined and well managed, criteria of performance and integrity, and record identification.

-- Competence, e.g.: degree qualified, skillset possessed, knowledge base, etc.
+- Competence, e.g., degree qualified, skillset possessed knowledge base, etc.

-- Soft elements, e.g.: integrity, dignity, responsibility, accountability, relationship management, etc.
+- Soft elements, e.g., integrity, dignity, responsibility, accountability, relationship management, etc.

-Head To Head Comparison between Quality Assurance vs Quality Control (Infographics)
+Head to Head Comparison Between Quality Assurance vs Quality Control (Infographics)

 Below is the top 9 comparison between Quality Assurance vs Quality Control:

 The terms “quality assurance” and “quality control” are often used as a replacement for each other to refer to various procedures of monitoring service or product quality.
 For example, the term “assurance” is often used as the following: Executing techniques of quality assurance in a music system software by SONY.
-The term “control” explains the fifth stage of the DMAIC model which includes Define, Measure, Analyze, Improve and Control.
+The term “control” explains the fifth stage of the DMAIC model, which includes Define, Measure, Analyze, Improve, and Control.
 DMAIC is based on data and is used to improvise upon business processes.

-- QA is the execution of procedures and techniques that make sure that the final product or service will match the expected quality while QC is the set of activities that are executed to verify the final product or service meets the set quality criteria.
+- QA is the execution of procedures and techniques that make sure that the final product or service will match the expected quality, while QC is the set of activities that are executed to verify the final product or service meets the set quality criteria.

 - QA focuses on the improvisation of processes and techniques used to manufacture a product, but QC concentrates on the improvisation of the product by identifying hindrances.

-- QA is a process of prevention that helps establish a flawless business process whereas QC is a process of error correction.
+- QA is a process of prevention that helps establish a flawless business process, whereas QC is a process of error correction.

-- Quality Assurance is a process of verification while Quality Control is a process of validation.
+- Quality Assurance is a process of verification, while Quality Control is a process of validation.

-- The entire team is responsible for a QA process, on the other hand, QC is the responsibility of the testing team members that help locate the bugs and hindrances.
+- The entire team is responsible for a QA process; on the other hand, QC is the responsibility of the testing team members that help locate the bugs and hindrances.

-Quality assurance includes administrative and process related activities executed in a quality-based system so that all the requirements of the end-product are fulfilled, and the final objectives are achieved.
-It is the system of measurement, comparison with the set standards, overviewing and supervising of the process and a very thorough feedback procedure that ensures prevention of error.
+Quality assurance includes administrative and process-related activities executed in a quality-based system so that all the requirements of the end-product are fulfilled, and the final objectives are achieved.
+It is the system of measurement, comparison with the set standards, overviewing and supervising of the process, and a very thorough feedback procedure that ensures the prevention of error.
 Quality assurance consists of two components: “Fit for purpose” (the product should match the intended purpose) and “right first time” (mistakes should be identified and corrected).
-QA also involves management of the quality of inventory and resources used, assemblies, important components, manufacturing services, and monitoring process.
-The two principles also make it very clear, the background of manufacturing and producing a novice product or service.
+QA also involves the management of the quality of inventory and resources used, assemblies, important components, manufacturing services, and monitoring process.
+The two principles also make it very clear the background of manufacturing and producing a novice product or service.
 The purpose of manufacturing is making a product work once while that of QA is making it work all the time.
 Defining what an ultimate end-product or service based on quality is a very difficult procedure, estimated by numerous methodologies, from the subjective user-based weighted average approach with regard to quality characteristics to the value-based quality and price relationship approach.

-Comparison table between Quality Assurance vs Quality Control:
+Quality Assurance vs Quality Control Comparison table

 The quality of the outputs is at risk if any of these three aspects is deficient in any way.

-|It is a process which gives importance to providing assurance that quality end product will be achieved.
+|It is a process that gives importance to providing assurance that quality end products will be achieved.